wazuh/qa-system-framework/README.md

 ### Install

+**Base Framework**

+The base framework installation is intended for use in system test endpoints, offering various functionalities for different types of testing.

-To install the base Wazuh QA Framework package, you can use the following pip command:
+To install only the base Wazuh QA Framework package, you can use the following pip command:
 ```
 pip install .
 ```
 > **Note**:
 > The base framework is designed exclusively for in-host operations.

-If you need to install the dependencies to launch system tests with the node executor, you should specify it during the framework installation:
+**Test system launcher**

+The test system launcher is the host responsible for initiating remote operations on the endpoint.
+This node requires specific dependencies, which can be installed using the following command:
 ```
-pip install .[system_executor_node]
+pip install .[system_tests_launcher]
 ```

 > **Warning**:
 > Please note that only Linux systems can act as executor nodes.

 > **Note**:
 > Optional dependencies also include the base requirements.

+**Unit Testing**

 To install the dependencies for running unit tests, use the following command:
 ```